RajeshShankar23/RAJESHCOOL94/README.md

 ### Hi there 👋
+## I am Rajesh.
+My main interest lies in Machine Learning and Data Science.
+## I also have basic knowledge of Python.
+I am always curious to learn something new.

 <!--
 **RAJESHCOOL94/RAJESHCOOL94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.